 - You must be a degree seeking student at FIU.

 - There is no minimum GPA requirement.

-- To start the application process, reach out to one of our PreLaw academic advisors - Brigitte Fargas (PIR), or Grey Fernandez (GSS) - and they will help you along the way of enrolling into the PreLaw Certificate.
+- To start the application process, reach out to one of our PreLaw academic advisors - Brigitte Fargas (PIR) and she will help you along the way of enrolling into the PreLaw Certificate.

 - You can also meet with the pre-law academic advisors during virtual drop-in hours. https://sipa.fiu.edu/academics/advising/

 TO BE AWARDED THE CERTIFICATE: